JClubb3/johnj.club/README.md

 ### AWS S3

 My own instance runs static and media files through AWS.
 This is not required, but the `storage_backends.py` assumes it to be true.
-If you wish to use this code and do no wish S3, simply don't set it up in `settings.py`.
+If you wish to use this code and do not wish to use S3, simply don't set it up in `settings.py`.
 If you do not want to use S3 and also do not want the unnecessary code, do not install `django-storages`, `boto3`, and delete `storage_backends.py`.

 ## License